Spending some to save more

 - Machine can't run new package formats & sizes

 The VFFS can’t keep up with demand volume

 It’s always a happy day when demand for a product jumps.
 It’s sometimes not so happy for the production people who have to figure out how to meet that demand.

-If a vertical form fill seal machine can only do 50 bags a minute, and suddenly the company needs 100 to fill its orders, the only way to keep that machine is if another can be installed to work alongside it.
+If your vertical form fill seal machine can only do 50 bags a minute, and suddenly your company needs 100+ to fill its orders, the only way to keep that machine is if another can be installed to work alongside it.
 If there’s no room in the plant for another machine and related components—and in many plants, spare space is counted in inches—then there’s nothing for it but to replace the 50-a-minute machine with one that has double the capacity.

 The VFFS can’t execute changes in package sizes

 One of the biggest trends in consumer packaging has been a multiplying of package sizes.
 Trade customers are demanding ever more customized SKUs, as a point of distinction and to meet the needs of their shoppers.